attractivechaos/dlist/README.md

 Unlike C++, the C programming language doesn't provide a general mechanism to implement generic data structures or algorithms.
 However, it is still possible to write generic C code matching the performance of type-specific implemntations.
-This repo demonstrates four ways to implement a generic double-linked list in C. Some of these techniques can be adapted to other data structures with no compromise on performance.
+This repo demonstrates five ways to implement a generic double-linked list in C. Some of these techniques can be adapted to other data structures with no compromise on performance.